-- Ashland FY 2013-2017 TIP; approved June 2013 - Bowling Green FY 2012-2016 TIP; approved September 2011 - Cincinnati-Northern Kentucky FY 2014-2017 TIP; approved April 2013 - Clarksville-Oak Grove FY 2014-2017 TIP; approved October 2013 - Evansville-Henderson FY 2013-2016 TIP; approved April 2013 - Lexington FY 2013-2016 TIP; approved April 2013 - Louisville FY 2014-2017 TIP; approved July 2013 - Owensboro FY 2011-2016 TIP; approved March 2011 - Radcliff-Elizabethtown FY 2013-2018 TIP; approved October 2013
+- Bowling Green FY 2016-2020 TIP; approved September 2015 - Cincinnati-Northern Kentucky FY 2016-2019 TIP; approved April 2015 - Clarksville-Oak Grove FY 2014-2017 TIP; approved October 2013

+- Evansville-Henderson FY 2016-2019 TIP; approved May 2015 - Huntington-Ashland-Ironton FY 2016-2019 TIP; approved April 2015 - Lexington FY 2013-2016 TIP; approved April 2013 - Louisville FY 2015-2018 TIP; approved August 2014 - Owensboro FY 2014-2019 TIP; approved October 2014 - Radcliff-Elizabethtown FY 2013-2018 TIP; approved October 2013

 When new TIPs are finalized or existing TIPs are amended, changes will be incorporated into the STIP document through the STIP amendment process by reference.
-The KYTC recognizes the role of the MPOs in regional planning, and fully supports STIP contributions resulting from MPO decision-making processes.
+The KYTC recognizes the role of the MPOs in regional planning and fully supports STIP contributions resulting from MPO decision-making processes.

-The Planning and Research Annual Work Program is in compliance with the provisions of Section 307 of Title 23, United States Code, and includes programs and operations for planning activities in the KYTC and the Kentucky Cooperative Transportation Research Program (KCTRP).
+The Planning and Research Annual Work Program is in compliance with the provisions of 23 CFR 420.111, and includes programs and operations for planning activities in the KYTC and the Kentucky Cooperative Transportation Research Program (KCTRP).
 The Division of Planning is responsible for recommending, advising, and assisting the chief administrators of the KYTC in the development of the overall goals, policies, project priorities, and procedures relating to the total transportation program.
 The KCTRP is concerned with the development and conduct of a comprehensive research program in cooperation with the U.S. Department of Transportation, Federal Highway Administration (FHWA) and is administered through the KYTC State Highway Engineer's Office.